w3c/webextensions/proposals/split_view_modification.md

 First, validate the options and ensure that it would create a tab next to the tab specified by `splitWithTabId`.
 The method SHOULD reject if it cannot create a split view (see createSplit).
-If a tab was created, the created tab MAY be returned as usual, even if the split view cannot be created.
+In the (rare) case that a tab was created but could not be added to a split view, the browser MAY return the created tab or reject the promise with an error.

 The returned `Tab.splitViewId` MUST reflect the split view that the tab joined.